lxc/linuxcontainers.org/content/lxd/introduction.md

 with the added features that come from being controllable over the network.

 # Language, licensing and contributions
-LXD is written in GO, it's free software and is developed under the Apache 2 license.
+LXD is written in Go, it's free software and is developed under the Apache 2 license.

 There are no CLA or similar legal agreements required to contribute to LXD,
 however we do require commits be signed-off (following the DCO - Developer Certificate of Ownership).